-1.4.1 Minimize the number of building exterior colors to three.

-1.4.2 Subtle neutral colors are encouraged.

-1.4.3 Bright, intense or fluorescent colors are prohibited.
+- 1.4.1 Minimize the number of building exterior colors to three. - 1.4.2 Avoid monotonous colors - 1.4.3 Avoid distracting colors, arrangements, or designs - 1.4.4 The color pallet should complement the structure and surrounding area - 1.4.5 Subtle neutral colors are encouraged. - 1.4.6 Bright, intense, or fluorescent colors are prohibited.